taeruh/pauli_tracker/docs/conjugation_rules.md

 ### Proofs

-Use [characteristics of the Paulis](#the-pauli-set) and [other useful conjugations](#other-useful-conjugations).
+Use [characteristics of the Paulis](#the-pauli-set) and [other useful conjugations](#other-useful-rules).
 Trivial proofs, where all operators are completely diagonal, are skipped.
 $$\begin{aligned}
   XZX &= iXY = -Z\\